 When Booking.com and Time Out challenged me on a spontaneous trip, I was totally down.
 The catch?
 I wouldn’t know which city until the night before/morning of.
 Next thing I knew, I was on a plane flying off to the vibrant city of Miami.
 It was my first time to Miami and Florida so I had no idea where to stay, do, or eat.
-After 56 hours in the city, here’s my list of top 10 things to do in Miami.

 Start your day with a Cuban coffee

 Café con leche, the traditional Cuban breakfast beverage, comes with a shot of espresso with a cup of steamed milk.
 Be sure to pick up a Cuban sandwich and Cuban pastelitos (pastries).
 Cuban cigars are optional.